NarodBocaj/rocks/README.md

 | --eps               | Print current earnings per share |
 | --help              | Print help |
 | --version           | Print version |

+# Notes
+* The default usage of rocks QUERY checks the QUERY to see if it is in a list of ~11,000 US stock and ETF tickers.
+If QUERY is not found, a trie based search is done assuming a company name was entered.
+So if searching a ticker that is on Yahoo Finance but not a US Symbol the ==--ticker== flag is your friend.